Nevada County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Nevada County Truck Accident Lawyers who Are
+Nevada County Truck Accident Lawyers Are Committed Legal Advocates In Tough Times

 Located in the state’s Sierra Nevada mountains, Nevada County features pristine forests, beautiful small towns, and numerous outdoor recreation opportunities.
 Amid the promise of adventure, the danger of Highway 49 lies ahead, as the city’s busiest road is highly prone to truck accidents.
 This risk makes its residents and visitors alike vulnerable to serious injuries.